 They assist the President and replace him/her at his/her request.

 The Vice-Presidents have the right to vote on the General Council and on the Executive Committee.

 The General Secretary and the Assistant Secretary are elected for a 4 year renewable term at a Council Meeting by secret ballot.

-With the President and by approval of the Executive Committee, the General Secretary draws up the Agenda of the General Council and Executive Committee meetings and records the minutes of these meetings.
+With the President and by approval of the Executive Committee, the General Secretary draws up the Agenda of the General Council meetings and records the minutes of these meetings.

 They invite applications for the different Executive Committee positions and convene the members of the General Council and of the Executive Committee to the meetings, within the deadlines set out in the Internal Regulations.

 The General Secretary and the Assistant Secretary have the right to vote on the General Council and on the Executive Committee.

 The Treasurer is elected for a 4 year renewable term by secret ballot at a General Council Meeting.

 The Treasurer will first present a financial report to the Executive Committee and after approval by the Executive Committee, he/she will send the report to all members of the General Council prior to its next meeting.

 He/She authorizes the expenses.